Eileen Kowall: Career

 In 1974, Kowall became a dental hygiene practitioner, until 1989.

 In 1989, Kowall became a business woman as a co-owner, Sales representative and designer of Accurate Woodworking, Incorporate in Waterford, Michigan, until 2004.

 On November 4, 2008, Kowall won the election and became a Republican member of Michigan House of Representatives for District 44.
 Kowall defeated Mark Venie with 66.60% of the votes.
 On November 2, 2010, as an incumbent, Kowall won the election and continued serving District 44.
 On November 6, 2012, as an incumbent, Kowall won the election and continued serving District 44.
 Kowall defeated Tom Crawford and Scott Poquette with 62.79% of the votes.

 Kowall's husband, Mike, serves in the Michigan Senate, making them the first married couple to serve in the Legislature at the same time in 25 years (John Engler and Colleen House were the last).
-Eileen was know to be more conservative than her husband Mike.
+Eileen was known to be more conservative than her husband Mike.

 In November 2014, Kowall won the election and became a county commissioner of Oakland County, Michigan for District 6.
 In November 2018, as an incumbent.
 Kowall won the election and continued serving as a county commissioner of Oakland County, Michigan for District 6.
 Kowall's term will expire in December 2020.